RudraKr11/PythonGunsAndAmmunitionSystem/README.md

 Features -

 Categories of Weapons: Users can choose from:
-Pistols
+Pistols,
-Assault Rifles
+Assault Rifles,
-Thrown Weapons
+Thrown Weapons,
-Fighter Jets
+Fighter Jets,
-Miscellaneous Weapons
+Miscellaneous Weapons.

 Cart Management:
-Add weapons to the cart
+Add weapons to the cart,
-Display the current cart
+Display the current cart,
-Remove specific items from the cart
+Remove specific items from the cart,
-Clear the entire cart
+Clear the entire cart,
-Print an invoice for checkout
+Print an invoice for checkout.